Savasana is one pose that you can either teach mediocrely or you can teach it well.

 Our lives are filled with noise just as are our minds are filled with wandering thoughts.
 Savasana presents a rare opportunity for students to enjoy stillness and quietude.
 While certain music might seem aligned with Savasana, it’s nonetheless sensory stimulation.

 Give the ears a rest and fade out whatever music you had playing.
 If possible, dim the lights for the same reason.
-Better yet, give students silk eye pillows to shut out light completely.
+Better yet, provide your students with silk eye pillows to help shut out light.